-- Continue OCS foundation installations, in S2WA2 and 1. - Continue off-track OCS foundation installations in S1. - Continue resolution of foundation conflicts. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS poles and assemblies in all Segments where available. - Continue wire installation and regulation in Segments 3 and 4.
-Target completion of poles and wire installation by end of July in these two segments. - Continue shunt wire installation. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations. - Continue construction at TPS-1 and TPS-2. - PS-1 - Continue to install ductbank and conduit stubups for PG&E service. - Install low voltage steel for Riser C and fuse cut out. - Continue to install grounding grid.
+- Complete OCS foundation installations, in S2WA2 and 1. - Continue off-track OCS foundation installations in S1. - Begin on-track OCS foundation installation in S1, including mobilization to S1 siding and staging. - Continue resolution of foundation conflicts. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS poles and assemblies in all Segments where available. - Continue wire installation and regulation in Segments 3 and 4.
+Target completion of poles and wire installation by September in these two segments. - Continue shunt wire installation. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations. - Continue construction at TPS-1 and TPS-2.